Helping a Friend with an Addiction

 of Substance Abuse Services or searching the Substance Abuse and Mental Health Services

-Administration's treatment locator.
-This website also has 2 treatment locators on this page specifically
+Administration's treatment locator .
+This website also has treatment locators specifically for opiate abuse.

 If your friend doesn't want to go to AA or NA, talk with other people who know and